Integralist/integralist.co.uk/content/posts/http-caching-guide.md

 These are things that you'll need to consider when generating an `ETag` for a resource, and it's recommended you read documentation on [what constitutes a "strong" or "weak" validator](https://developer.mozilla.org/en-US/docs/Web/HTTP/Conditional_requests#Strong_validation).

+> [!NOTE]
-> Note: it's important to realize that generating an `ETag` and figuring out the `Last-Modified` date of a resource is outside the responsibility of a proxy, hence the proxy sat in front of our origins doesn't set these headers even when they aren't set by the origin.
+> it's important to realize that generating an `ETag` and figuring out the `Last-Modified` date of a resource is outside the responsibility of a proxy, hence the proxy sat in front of our origins doesn't set these headers even when they aren't set by the origin.

 In essence a strong ETag indicates that the resource's content is the same with regards to both the response body and the response headers, whereas a weak ETag indicates that the two representations are semantically equivalent.
 It compares only the response body.
 Weak ETags are prefixed with `W\` and thus can easily be distinguished between weak and strong.